**The field station is closed for the season.**

 Access to the Range Creek Field Station is administered by the Natural History Museum of Utah and is limited to pedestrian and horse traffic.
-To protect the canyon, a maximum of 28 public visitors are permitted per day.
+To protect the canyon, a maximum of 28 public visitors are permitted per day May 1-Nov.
+30. Camping is allowed at the north gate campground.
+Camping is NOT allowed on BLM Wilderness land adjacent to the field station.

 Day-permit access to the Range Creek Field Station is only allowed from the north end, through the Field Station's north gate.